Supporting the dairy industry inflicts more pain on cows than you know. And yes, that includes drinking their milk

 Your support helps us to tell the story

-The Independent is trusted by 27 million Americans from across the entire political spectrum every month.
-Unlike many other quality news outlets, we choose not to lock you out of our reporting and analysis with paywalls.
-But quality journalism must still be paid for.
+The Independent is trusted by Americans across the entire political spectrum.
+And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
+We believe quality journalism should be available to everyone, paid for by those who can afford it.

-Help us keep bring these critical stories to light.
 Your support makes all the difference.

 Most people understand why vegans don’t eat meat products but I’m often asked about dairy.
 Does it really hurt a cow to be milked?

 Increasingly, the answer is yes.
-As a series of exposes bring the cruelty of the dairy industry to the public’s attention, more and more of us are realising milk farms are not only as cruel as meat –actually they’re far worse.
+As a series of exposes bring the cruelty of the dairy industry to the public’s attention, more and more of us are realising milk farms are not only as cruel as meat actually they’re far worse.

 This week, The Independent revealed that Coombe Farm in Somerset has given dead cows to the local hunt as free food for hounds.
 Last month, footage from the same dairy farm showed workers shoving tubes down the throats of terrified newborn calves, a calf thrown to the ground and struck in the face, and exhausted cows chained in shackles.